-A classic Thai street food, this Thai Grilled Chicken is so good that it almost converted a vegetarian.
+A classic Thai street food, this grilled Thai Chicken is so good that it almost converted a vegetarian.
 True story.

 The marinade for this chicken is insane.
 It really is.
 The flavour is so good and I honestly think you’ll regret it if you don’t make a double batch.
 Because I promise, you will eat more than your fair share.